TrellixVulnTeam/EDUassistant_KCV7/README.md

 - The Angular part will finaly be removed because it isn't used once 😐
 - Soon I'll start working on commenting the whole source code in English and maybe I'll translate some variable names to English, we'll see

+### Where to download the app

+Just look above for the releases part on your right there will be .zip file with all you need and just run the app from the .exe when you unzip 😄

 #### For now there is some bug fixing and testing to be done

 # Short message from dev